Pioneered by Social Finance: Everything you need to know about Social Impact Bonds (SIBs) & Development Impact Bonds (DIBs)

 How impact bonds work

-A social impact bond – or social outcomes contract, as they are known today – is an innovative way to finance projects where funding is not tied to specific activities and outputs, but to the outcomes it is aiming to deliver.
+Social Impact Bonds — or Social Outcomes Contracts as they are known today – were pioneered by Social Finance.
+They are a way to finance projects where funding is not tied to specific activities and outputs, but to the outcomes it is aiming to deliver.
 It can support long-term projects and needs three partners:

 1. An impact investor who can provide at risk, upfront funding with no guarantee they’ll get it back – often a private philanthropic organisation or individual